 By the end of 2020, all energy suppliers in the UK will have provided their electricity and gas customers with new Smart meters.

-SSE will begin its Smart meter rollout to business customers in Summer 2018 (for SMETS2 type meters) and the new meters will be installed free of charge.
+SSE will begin its Smart meter rollout to business customers in late 2018 (for SMETS2 type meters) and the new meters will be installed free of charge.

 Smart metering is designed to save your business time, energy and money.
 It will provide important information that can help you keep track of your business energy consumption.